 I help people turn topics they love into digital media networks.

 My most recent project was SupChina.
-Before that, I started and put on hold a publication about self-driving cars.
-I spent roughly five years working with the best journalists in the world at The New York Times to launch an online global opinion section, cover breaking news as a writer and multimedia specialist, and provide superior digital news experiences to millions of people around the world.
+Before that, I spent roughly five years working with the best journalists in the world at The New York Times to launch an online global opinion section, cover breaking news as a writer and multimedia specialist, and provide superior digital news experiences to millions of people around the world.
 At Spectrum, I helped create a new, award-winning website for a team covering autism research.

 If you want to create unforgettable online experiences that will inform and guide the public conversation about a topic that inspires you, please reach out to me at email@example.com.